Baseball Fan Mistakes I Used To Make

 Baseball Fan Mistake #1: Buying tickets from the team website.
 By itself, this isn’t always the worst thing to do.
 Many teams, like the Brewers and Nationals, offer pretty good ticket deals on their websites, and buying from the team at face value can be your best option for a high demand game.

-But over the years I could have saved a TON of money by exploring all of the other options…like StubHub, eBay and other third parties (especially now that SeatGeek is a help with that), checking to see if there are sites like Travelzoo that offer deals, or simply buying from the team box office.
+But over the years I could have saved a TON of money by exploring all of the other options…like StubHub, eBay and other third parties, checking to see if there are sites like Travelzoo that offer deals, or simply buying from the team box office.
 I can easily stop at the box office in Philly since it’s close; most games aren’t sold out and you can find some seats on game day and pay the ticket without the obnoxious fees.
 Game day ticket sales are very popular at Fenway in Boston too.

 On third party sites like StubHub, you can choose the exact section you want to sit and see what is available and the pricing.
 Teams are getting better at this, though.
 Many teams have seating maps that show the exact seats that are available, which is even better than StubHub.
 Remember though, you’re still paying the ticket fees.